This easy grilled chicken breast recipe is ready in less than 30 minutes, making it ideal for a weeknight dinner.

 Ingredients

-Here's an overview of the ingredients needed to make this recipe.
+Here's an overview of the ingredients needed for this recipe.
 The exact measurements are included in the recipe card below.

 - Chicken breasts: I use boneless skinless chicken breasts, just like in this baked chicken breast recipe.